td-github-training/td-github-training.github.io/docs/02_repositories.md

 #### Repository Status

-To verify the current state of your repository type: `git status`.
+To verify the current state of your repository type: `git status`

 ```sh
 git status